-Adequate sleep is important for managing mental fatigue.
+Adequate sleep is important for managing mental fatigue and your emotional health.
 It aids in restoring energy, improving concentration and attention, and aiding the immune system.

 It is recommended that adults get between 7 and 9 hours of sleep each night in order to maintain optimal health.

 Creating a bedtime routine can be beneficial for improving the quality of sleep.
 This might include taking a warm bath, reading a book, or doing some light stretching before bed.

 Additionally, avoiding screens and other sources of blue light before bed can help promote better sleep and prevent the risk of digital burnout.

 Establishing a realistic and achievable schedule can help manage mental fatigue.